BobkovDS/DirectX12TechDemo/README.md

 # DirectX12TechDemo

-**Please find a video with TechDemo application demonstration https://youtu.be/uSJOSiK7oxk**
+**Please find a video with TechDemo application demonstration on YouTube: https://youtu.be/uSJOSiK7oxk**

 **Goal**: